KrishnaGupta0405/MachineLearning/Projects/Rock vs. Mine Prediction Logistic Regression/readme.md

 - Implements **PCA** to reduce feature dimensions.
 - Uses **Logistic Regression** for classification.
 - **Confusion Matrix & Accuracy Score** for model evaluation.
-- **2D Visualization** of classification results using decision boundaries.

 ## Limitations
 - The dataset originally has ~60 features; reducing to 2 PCs may lead to information loss.
-- For predicting the individual prediction make use of PCA first.
+- For predicting the individual prediction (i.e. the input data containing 60 features) make use of PCA first.